alisw/dim/README_v20.txt

 	logfile ex:
 		Dns </dev/null >& dns.log &

-NOTE 3: The Version Number service provided by servers is now set to 2027.
+NOTE 3: The Version Number service provided by servers is now set to 2030.

+19/03/2021
+Changes for version 2030:
+    - DID is now statically linked to avoid looking for Motif libraries.

+02/10/2020
+Changes for version 2029:
+    - WebDID could not send long int ('X' format) Commands - fixed.

+29/09/2020
+Changes for version 2028:
+    - Modified makefiles such that DIM executables (DNS, DID) look for the DIM library first in the same directory of the executable (like in Windows).
+Very usefull for JCOP Framework.
+    - DID crashed when the DNS was serving a long list of server nodes - fixed.
+    - DimBridge could crash when parsing the command line parameters - fixed by A.Kuryakin

 28/02/2020
 Changes for version 2027: